 - Two day-long excursions to sites on San Cristóbal Island

-- Week-long excursion to Santa Cruz and Isabel Islands
+- Week-long excursion to Santa Cruz and Isabela Islands

 - Tour of Quito